 Recreation Area Closures

-The BCUC recently granted approval of the Ruskin Dam and Powerhouse Upgrade Project and construction is underway.
-The following closures are in effect through project completion in 2018:
+Construction is underway.
+The following closures and parking restrictions are in effect through project completion in 2018.

 - Hayward Street over Ruskin Dam will continue to be closed to all motor vehicles, bicycles and pedestrian traffic.